Application Process FAQs

 Q: Where can I learn about the GACE test and why can’t I use the Praxis I test if I am not from Georgia?

-Many of the College of Education programs require passing scores on all three portions of the GACE Basic Skills Test as an admissions requirement.
-For more information about the GACE, as well as information on how to qualify for exemption of the GACE Basic Skills Test, please refer to our GACE information page.
+Many of the College of Education programs require passing scores on all three portions of the GACE Program Admission Assessment as an admissions requirement.
+For more information about the GACE, as well as information on how to qualify for exemption of the GACE Program Admission Assessment, please refer to our GACE information page.

 Your online application must be submitted by 11:59 P.M.
 EST on the program deadline.
 Once your application arrives, your file is created.
 At that point, your admission specialist will add to your file any supplemental materials as they are received.
 These materials are then checked on your status page.
 Because of heavy volume, if you wait until near or on the deadline to submit your online application, it will take approximately two weeks for your file to be created and materials added to it.
 Do not expect to see activity regarding your status until two weeks after application submission.